libsdl-org/SDL/docs/README-migration.md

 SDL_RenderGeometryRaw() and SDL_Vertex have been changed to use floating point colors, in the range of [0..1] for SDR content.

+SDL_RenderReadPixels() returns a surface instead of filling in preallocated memory.

 The following functions have been renamed:
 * SDL_GetRendererOutputSize() => SDL_GetCurrentRenderOutputSize()
 * SDL_RenderCopy() => SDL_RenderTexture()